imp-dance/haakon.dev-2024/features/articles/data/redesign-2024.md

 I've kept [`giscus`](https://giscus.app/) for the comment section, as it is nice and simple solution to adding some form of reader-feedback on my articles.
 It's loaded in a client component, of course.

-### Less motion all around?
+### Motion?
+More like GSAP

 My previous iteration heavily utilized the [`motion`](https://motion.dev/) library to add page transitions and animations.
-I've decided to remove motion entirely, and scale down on the animations generally.
-This is mostly because I wanted the website to feel faster and more snappy.
+I've decided to remove motion entirely, and use GSAP for animations instead.
+I found GSAP easier to integrate cleanly, and with the ScrollTrigger plugin, it allows me to write seamless scrollytelling.

 ### Open Props rock